inmanta/inmanta-core/docs/glossary.rst

     configuration model
         The :term:`desired state` of the an :term:`environment` is expressed in the configuration model.
-This model is define the desired state of all resources that need to be managed by Inmanta.
+This model defines the desired state of all resources that need to be managed by Inmanta.

     project
         The management server of the Inmanta orchestrator can manage distinctive infrastructures.
 Each distinct infrastructure is defined in the server as a project.
 Each project consists of one or more :term:`environment` such as development, integration and production.